California Court Records

 Contesting a Traffic Ticket in California

-• Request a trial by written declaration; this allows them to challenge your citation in writing.
-However, they are usually required to pay a bail deposit to proceed with trial by written declaration
+- Request a trial by written declaration; this allows them to challenge your citation in writing.
+However, they are usually required to pay a bail deposit to proceed with a trial by written declaration.

-Depending on the circumstances, the bail amount may be refunded if the Traffic Court does not find you guilty.
-If the court finds you guilty, the total amount for the traffic ticket and other penalties and fees will be taken from the bail amount and the balance refunded.
+The bail amount may be refunded depending on the circumstances if the Traffic Court deems you not guilty.
+If the court finds you guilty, the total amount for the traffic ticket, other penalties, and fees will be taken from the bail amount, and the balance refunded.
 If the bail deposit does not cover this total, the court will give you a due date to pay the balance.
-To be eligible for trial by written declaration, you must:
+To be eligible for trial by written declaration, you should:

-• Not having a ticket for DUI or a violation that requires a mandatory court appearance.
+- Not having a DUI ticket or a violation requiring a mandatory court appearance.

 Generally, motorists who receive a traffic ticket are advised to seek professional legal counsel.
 Several nuances apply to the resolution of traffic tickets or offenses.